Scroll down for home learning packs

 What is the best way for Mrs Armitage to travel?

-Welcome to Year Two!
-We hope you all had a relaxing break and that the children are ready for a brand new term of learning.
+We hope you all have a lovely break over the Easter holidays and that the children are ready for their new learning next term!

 Out of Lesson Learning